EvanHei/FileLocker/README.md

 # FileLocker

-A Windows desktop app for cryptographically protecting files.
+A Windows desktop app for cryptographically protecting files using symmetric and asymmetric techniques.

 ## Table of Contents